+Code Enforcement activities funded by CDBG are limited to the low-income census tracts outlined above.
 Moreover, the Rehabilitation Administration activity administers the NPP program which provides lowinterest loans to qualifying low income individuals/households, with funding targeted at the central downtown area & low-income census tracts.
 Additionally, all sub-grantees under the Public Services category must document that the service being provided benefits low- and moderate-income families.
-Finally, geographic investment in the downtown area helps to leverage much need public and private funding as Meriden revitalizes this critical target area.
-Such CDBG funded investment includes the Inner-City Sidewalks activity.
+Finally, geographic investment in the downtown area helps to leverage much needed public and private funding as Meriden revitalizes this critical target area.
+Such CDBG funded investment includes the Inner-City Sidewalks activities.
 Additionally, the City has been able to obtain millions of dollars in grants/loans from the CT Department of Economic & Community Development and the US Environmental Protection Agency for brownfield remediation projects that encourage future economic development and quality of life in central downtown area.